 Nursing home conditions should be sufficiently sanitary to prevent recurring infections.
 If you or a loved one has suffered repeated bouts of sepsis, watch for these common contributors to the conditions in which sepsis and other infections can flourish:

 - Bed linens that are not changed and cleaned regularly

-- Insufficient cleaning and sanitization of washrooms, food preparation, and serving areas, and common areas
+- Insufficient cleaning and sanitation of washrooms, food preparation, and serving areas, and common areas

 - Inadequately laundered clothing